CamiloTDex/olp-docs/protocol-specs/nodes.md

 ### Overview

-Nodes are the main network participants of the open logistics protocol, they are responsible to expose the resources to the network.
+Nodes are the main network participants of the open logistics protocol.
+They are responsible to expose your resources (e.g., shipments, trucsk) to the network and receive resources.

-In order to be considered a node, an application must meet the following requirements.
+In order to be considered a node, an application must meet the following requirements:

-* Must have an ethereum private keys, the public address will be their network identity.
+* Must have an Ethereum private keys, the public address will be their network identity
 * Must have a [libp2p](https://libp2p.io/) compatible P2P **multiaddress** and it must be accessible from the network
 * The **libp2p multiaddress** MUST be registered in the [registry-contract.md](ethereum-contracts/registry-contract.md "mention")